 Now that's the real Batman.
 None of this “Robin, try using the bat-foam” nonsense.
 Kids watching this show will learn the important life lesson that you do not fuck with the Batman.

 This post originally ran under the title “My mon Bats, he don't shiv”, a reference to a line of dialogue in Frank Miller's hugely influential Batman series The Dark Knight Returns.
 In that story, the evil gang the Mutants speaks in a peculiar slang; “shiv”, presumably short for “shiver”, means “fear” or possibly “hesitate”.

-A reader unfamiliar with the reference pointedly asked if it was kosher for a White guy like me to use the voice of Black slang (“my mon” and the use of “don't” as the third person singular) in the title for this post.
+A reader unfamiliar with the reference pointedly asked if it was kosher for a White guy like me to use the voice of Black slang (“my mon” and the use of “don't” as the present tense, third person singular version of “do”) in the title for this post.
 It hadn't occurred to me, but on reflection it's A Bit Awkward so discretion is the better part of valor.